datamapper/datamapper.github.com/docs/properties.markdown

 again, you can specify them once and have them applied to all properties you add to your models.

+{% highlight ruby linenos %}
 # set all String properties to have a default length of 255
 DataMapper::Property::String.length(255)

 # set all Boolean properties to not allow nil (force true or false)
 DataMapper::Property::Boolean.allow_nil(false)

 # set all properties to be required by default
 DataMapper::Property.required(true)

 # turn off auto-validation for all properties by default
 DataMapper::Property.auto_validation(false)

 # set all mutator methods to be private by default
 DataMapper::Property.writer(false)
+{% endhighlight %}

 Please note that this currently has the unfortunate side effect of not allowing subclasses to define their own option values.
 For example,